alyssarosenzweig/uPresent/README.md

 To install, at the moment type `npm install` in the working directory after cloning the repository and installing node.js and npm.

+If uPresent is installed with `-g` (e.g.: `npm install -g`), `node publish.js` can be replaced with the single command `up`.

 Syntax
 ============
 The first line of a uPresent presentation is the name of the presentation, always.

+After the title and before the first slide, configuration options can be used.
+A "+" or "-" symbol will be the first character on the line, and then a configuration option will be specified.
+At the moment, the only configuration option supported is "bullet transition", although order of the words does not matter.
+If configuration is being specified, there must be a new line before the list of options and a new line after.

 The rest of the presentation consists of a series of slides.